marcusharding/marcusjh-wordpress-starter/README.md

 # marcusjh-wordpress-starter
-A wordpress starter kit based up roots.io framework
+A wordpress starter kit based on roots.io framework